 "So what?
 Who died and made Dumbledore God?"

 "I'm sorry, Sirius.
-You know how I feel about Dumbledore, but he is just a man, after all.
-He can, and has, made mistakes.
+You know how I feel about Dumbledore, but he is just a man, after all, and can, and has made mistakes.
 He might be wrong about this."

 Sirius obviously didn't want to continue the discussion the way that it was heading, so he turned around and started back toward the stairs.
 "I think we should get you back to Hogwarts."